EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 More information
 ================

-For additional information on package usage, please see the API docs ( :ref:`thermostat-api` ).
+For additional information on package usage, please see the :ref:`thermostat-api` documentation.

 .. _thermostat-input: